She Was Locked in the Attic – Ghost Hunting in Laconia, NH

 Note: Some researchers believe that a cold spot indicates ghostly energy, but a warm spot suggests more dangerous energy.
 I haven’t explored either from a good/bad viewpoint.

-Nearby, all three of us felt that one spot in the room had unusual energy, but those were merely odd sensations.
-Those are difficult to document.
-We detected no unusual EMF with a K-II meter or a hiking compass, at any part of that room.
+Nearby, all three of us felt that one spot in the room had unusual energy, but those were merely odd sensations—difficult to document.
+We detected no unusual EMF with a K-II meter or a hiking compass at any part of that room.

-Lesley and Sean checked the floor immediately upstairs, but the door to the room overhead — and all doors along that side of the house — were locked.
-They appeared to be used as offices.
+Lesley and Sean checked the floor immediately upstairs, but the door to the room overhead—and all doors along that side of the house—was locked.
+The rooms appeared to be used as offices.

 The Mezuzah Room

-When we explored the rooms that were open upstairs, one room was odd.
+When we explored the open rooms upstairs, one room was odd.
 We’re fairly certain it’s the room where EPNE thought a flashlight had responded to yes/no questions.

-What seemed especially strange in Franklin, NH — particularly since it was a home for nuns for 40 years — was the mezuzah at the doorway.
+What seemed especially strange in Franklin, NH—particularly since it had been a home for nuns for 40 years—was the mezuzah at the doorway.

 According to Wikipedia: